KevinJC23/Diabetes-PredictiveAnalytics/README.md

        diabetes.drop(smoking_history_label, inplace=True)
     </pre>

-- Label Encoding: categorical features such as gender and smoking_history were encoded using label encoding to convert string labels into numeric form.
-Most machine learning models only accept numerical input.
-Label encoding enables the use of categorical data in these models while maintaining the order of categories if needed.
+- Label Encoding: Categorical features such as `gender` and `smoking_history` were encoded using **Label Encoding**, converting string labels into numeric form.
+This step is necessary because most machine learning algorithms require numerical input.
+Label encoding allows these categorical features to be used effectively in the modeling process while preserving ordinal relationships, if any.
     <pre>
       # Do Label Encoding for 'Gender' and 'Smoking History' Column
       labelEncoder = LabelEncoder()